Timeline of Events Related to the Solon Township Data Center

 January 2026

-- 1/6/26 – Solon Township Board members and Cedar Springs City Manager met in person at The Right Place with the developers.
+- 1/6/26 – Solon Township Board members Bob Ellick and Mark Hoskins, and Cedar Springs City Manager Darla Falcon met in person at The Right Place with the developers.
 The email states that the Cedar Springs City Manager, Darla Falcon, could bring a water/wastewater engineer and commissioner to the meeting.
-The meeting itinerary includes Waste & Wastewater, Municipal Frameworks with PA 425 Overview, Rezoning Process, Infrastructure Planning, etc.
+The meeting itinerary included Waste & Wastewater, Municipal Frameworks with PA 425 Overview, Rezoning Process, Infrastructure Planning, etc.

 - 1/6/26 – The Cedar Springs Bugle posted an article stating the Solon Township board is considering a potential AI data center.